synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 the first chain and then submitting a transaction to the second chain.
 More typically, this agent is software written to do this job in an automated way.
 The important question is how can the second chain trust this agent.
 In the specific case of the Synapse messaging system, this trust is based on a bond that the agent must post and any fraud can be detected and will result in that agent losing the bond.
-So long as the [Optimistic Period](#optimistic-period) is high enough to allow [Guards](#guard) to detect the fraud in time, the opportunity to commit fraud that yields more reward than the bond that is slashed is low enough such that the second chain can trust what the offchain agent says happened on the first chain.

 ### On Chain
 The term "On Chain" refers to a transaction that happens on a single blockchain, which means it has all the security